swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 }

 - Note: The XCTest function [`XCTExpectFailure(_:options:)`](https://developer.apple.com/documentation/xctest/3727245-xctexpectfailure),
-  which does not take a closure and which affects the remainder of the test, does not have a direct equivalent in the testing library.
+  which doesn't take a closure and which affects the remainder of the test, doesn't have a direct equivalent in the testing library.
 To mark an entire test as having a known issue, wrap its body in a call to `withKnownIssue()`.

 If a test may fail intermittently, the call to